 If you are not satisfied with the outcome, you can make a further appeal to Parking On Private Land Appeals (POPLA).
 Imperial may engage with the POPLA service at their discretion should further dispute arise over this charge in the future.

 Security officers are on duty at City and Sandwell Hospitals 24 hours per day, 365 days per year.
 Intercoms are linked directly to Security from entry/exit barriers and the pay on foot machines.
 All car parks at City and Sandwell Hospitals are illuminated at night, monitored by CCTV and patrolled regularly by security officers.

 The Trust has installed electric vehicle charge points to reduce our impact on the environment and support staff and the public in charging vehicles on our hospital sites.
-The Trust has multiple 7WK sockets (a dual charging unit at City Hospital, two single charging units at Sandwell General Hospital and a dual charging unit at Rowley Regis Hospital).
+The Trust has multiple sockets across all three hospital sites.
+These are located at:

 The Trust is not able to offer guarantee of charging unit availability at any site and accepts no responsibility for any damages or loss as a result of using the charge point.
 Use of the vehicle charging point is at the risk of the vehicle driver.
 Damage allegedly caused by the vehicle charging point to the vehicle is a matter solely between the device manufacturer and/or the device manufacture company.
 Damage caused to the charging point by the user will be repaired at the expense of that user.